-The speedometer is a digital display in either miles per hour (mph) or kilometers per hour (km/h), indicating the current speed of the vehicle.
+The speedometer is a digital display in either miles per hour (mph), indicating the current speed of the vehicle.

 Drive status message

 READY displays when all starting conditions have been met and the vehicle can be driven.
 See "Starting the Vehicle", page 6-3.